alvanero/Sound-vapps/poc/Alvanero_POC.md

 - **Auditability:** Users and investors can confirm the bot’s activity.
 - **Composability:** Other DeFi projects can consume attestations as inputs.
 - **Future-Ready:** Ready to be extended once Soundness enables direct trading features.

 ---
+###👤 How Users Use It

+Configure Strategy:
+User provides parameters (pair, amount, thresholds).

+Run the Bot:
+Bot executes automatically (e.g., every X minutes).

+View Trade Records:
+Users open the dashboard/Discord to see:

+Each trade result

+Proof payloads

+Verified attestations

+Trust but Verify:
+Instead of trusting logs printed by the bot, users rely on attestations from Soundness Layer, which cannot be faked by the bot developer.

+✨ In short:

+For the trader → the bot gives automation.

+For the community → Soundness Layer gives verifiable transparency of each trade.

+---